Bride of the Monster

-Bride of the Monster is a 1955 American science fiction horror film, co-written, produced and directed by Edward D. Wood Jr., and starring Bela Lugosi and Tor Johnson with a supporting cast featuring Tony McCoy and Loretta King.
+Bride of the Monster is a 1955 American independent science fiction horror film, co-written, produced and directed by Edward D. Wood Jr., and starring Bela Lugosi and Tor Johnson with a supporting cast featuring Tony McCoy and Loretta King.

 The film is considered to have Wood's biggest budget ($70,000).
 Production commenced in 1954 but, due to further financial problems, was not completed until 1955.
 It was released in May 1955, initially on a double bill with Macumba.

 Plot

 In a stretch of woods, two hunters are caught in a thunderstorm.
 They decide to seek refuge in Willows House, supposedly abandoned and haunted.
-They find Willows House occupied, and the current owner repeatedly denies them hospitality.
+They find Willows House occupied, and the current owner, scientist Dr. Eric Vornoff, denies them hospitality.
 They attempt to force their entry into the house, but a giant octopus is released from its tank and sent after them.
-One of the fleeing hunters is killed by the octopus, while the giant captures the other.
-The owner is a scientist, Dr. Eric Vornoff, and the giant is his mute assistant, Lobo.
-Vornoff explains that he will experiment on the unwilling hunter, who dies on the operating table.
+The octopus kills one of the hunters while Vornoff's mute assistant Lobo captures the other.
+Vornoff experiments on the unwilling hunter, who dies on the operating table.

-In a police station, Officer Tom Robbins sees Lieutenant Dick Craig.
-There are now 12 missing victims, and the police still do not know what happened to them.
-The reporter behind the newspaper reports is Janet Lawton, Craig's fiancée.
-Janet forces her way into the office and argues with Robbins, and vows to go to Lake Marsh to investigate.
-At the police station, Robbins and Craig have a meeting with an intellectual from Europe, Professor Vladimir Strowski, who agrees to assist the police in investigating the Marsh but not at night.
-As night falls and another storm begins, Janet drives alone to Lake Marsh, but visibility is poor, and she drives off the road and into a ravine.
+There are now twelve missing victims.
+Reporter Janet Lawton vows to go to Lake Marsh to investigate.
+Officer Tom Robbins and Lieutenant Dick Craig, Janet's fiancé, talk to Professor Vladimir Strowski, an intellectual from Europe who agrees to assist in investigating the Marsh but not at night.
+That night, another storm begins.
+Janet drives alone to Lake Marsh, but visibility is poor, and she drives off the road and into a ravine.
 Lobo rescues her.

 Janet awakens to find herself a prisoner of Vornoff, who uses hypnosis to put her back to sleep.
-The following day, Craig and his partner drive to the area around Lake Marsh, a swamp.
-The partners also discuss the strange weather and mention that the newspapers could be right about "the atom bomb explosions distorting the atmosphere".
-The duo eventually discovers Janet's abandoned car and realizes she is the 13th missing victim.
+The following day, Craig and Robbins drive to the area around Lake Marsh, a swamp.
+The partners discuss the strange weather and mention that the newspapers could be right about "the atom bomb explosions distorting the atmosphere".
+The duo eventually discovers Janet's abandoned car; she becomes the thirteenth missing victim.
 They leave the swamp while Strowski drives a rented car to the swamp.

 Janet awakens at Willows House.
-Vornoff assures her that Lobo is harmless, but the giant seems fascinated with the female captive and approaches her with questionable intent.
-Vornoff explains the giant is human and that Vornoff found him in the "wilderness of Tibet".
-Vornoff then hypnotically places Janet back to sleep.
-He orders Lobo to transport the captive to Vornoff's private quarters.
+Vornoff assures her that Lobo is harmless, but the giant seems fascinated with Janet.
+Lobo is human, and Vornoff found him in the "wilderness of Tibet".
+Vornoff hypnotically places Janet back to sleep.
+He orders Lobo to transport her to Vornoff's private quarters.